 Get together with other parents and their children

-Try to get to know your own body’s signals for when anger is building up.
-Act before it gets out of control.
-These might be:
+Try to get to know your own body’s signals when feelings of anger are building up.

 If you feel anger getting the better of you it may help to:

-Take some time out.
+- Take some time out.
 Leave the room briefly, phone a friend, play your favourite music.
 Ask a friend or family member to care for your baby or child for a while so you can have time to yourself.

-Think it through.
+- Think it through.
 Are there some things that wind you up more than others?
 Are there ways of avoiding those situations?

-It’s OK to ask for help.
+It’s OK to ask for help